Skip to content

 // reading user data

-// Each line has the format: marital status, number of children, annual salary
+// each line has the form marital status, number of children, annual salary

 $taxPayersFile = fopen($taxPayersFilename, "r");